-If you have a scheduled pet spay or neuter appointment coming up, you should prepare yourself and your pet for the surgery today.
+If you have a pet spay or neuter appointment approaching, you should prepare yourself and your pet for the surgery.
 There are a few ways you can get started, from working on crate training to keeping your pet stress-free.
 Below are a few steps you can take to ready your pet for their upcoming surgery date, especially if they have a lot of anxiety visiting the vet.

 Work on Crate Training